midlantica/LovelyBunchOfCoconuts/content/quotes/concentrated-power-is-not-rendered-harmless.md

 ---
-title: "Concentrated power is not rendered harmless"
+title: 'Concentrated power is not rendered harmless'
 ---

 ## "Concentrated power is not rendered harmless by the good intentions of those who create it."